 Following another tally, results were emailed to the department from Residency Director Manish Suneja, MD.
 “All of the presentations were excellent and showcased the best of our residency program,” he said.

-He then announced that Reith was the winner with his story of a mysterious infection from contaminated snow.
-Reith will now face off against the winners from two other residency programs in the state at next week’s ACP chapter meeting, coinciding with the annual Progress conference.
+He then announced that Rieth was the winner with his story of a mysterious infection from contaminated snow.
+Rieth will now face off against the winners from two other residency programs in the state at next week’s ACP chapter meeting, coinciding with the annual Progress conference.

 Suneja also thanked this year’s judges: